celinelatulipe/ThinkLikeComputer/_sources/SimplePythonData/StatementsandExpressions.rst

     :width: 560
     :align: left

 A **statement** is an instruction that the Python interpreter can execute.
-You have only seen the assignment statement so far.
+You have mostly only seen the assignment statement so far.
 Some other kinds of statements that you'll see in future chapters are ``while`` statements, ``for`` statements, ``if`` statements,  and ``import`` statements.
 (There are other kinds too!)